-Matthew joined the NBC4 team as a multimedia journalist in November of 2020.
+Matthew is a weekend anchor and multimedia journalist who joined NBC4 in November 2020.
 He returned home to Columbus after spending more than two years with WITN News in Greenville, North Carolina.

 In his free time, Matthew enjoys working out, exploring the outdoors, and experiencing all that Columbus has to offer.

 If you have any story ideas or local entertainment recommendations, you can email Matthew at MHerchik@wcmh.com or send him a message on Twitter or Facebook.